rji-futures-lab/game-day-writer-prototype/origin-story.md

 ## "Paper" prototyping

-One common misconception about prototypes is they require custom, cutting-edge tech.
+One common misconception about prototypes is that they require custom, cutting-edge tech.
 For example, I tended to think of prototypes as those fancy gadgets 007 picks up whenever he pays a visit to Q in any installment of the James Bond franchise.

 However, a prototype can be any pre-production artifact that advances your design.
 This includes a wide-range of deliverables, everything from low-fidelity wireframes to high-fidelity simulated user interfaces.